Sampreett/Portfolio/README.md

  *Note:<br>*
 &nbsp; None of the datasets used for these projects are from real business entities hence project names are generic.<br>
-  &nbsp; *Click on Blue headings to view project images and repository.*
+&nbsp; **Click on Blue headings to get a view of the reports and dashboards**

 ### [1.
 SuperStore US Sales Report](https://github.com/Sampreett/SuperStoreUS-Sales-Report/)